MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 | v2      | Yes        |
 | v3      | No         |

 If an end user is currently running `v1`, and they query the server for an update, it will respond with `v3` (since that's the latest), but it will dynamically convert the release to mandatory, since a mandatory update was released in between.
-This behavior is important since the code contained in `v3` is incremental to that included in `v2`, and therefore, whatever made `v2` mandatory, continues to make `v3` mandatory for anyone that didn't already acquire `v2`.
+This behavior is important since the code contained in `v3` is incremental to that included in `v2`.
+Whatever made `v2` mandatory continues to make `v3` mandatory for anyone that didn't already acquire `v2`.

 If an end user is currently running `v2`, and they query the server for an update, it will respond with `v3`, but leave the release as optional.
-This is because they already received the mandatory update, and therefore, there isn't a need to modify the policy of `v3`.
+This is because they already received the mandatory update, and so, there isn't a need to modify the policy of `v3`.
 This behavior is why we say that the server will "dynamically convert" the mandatory flag, because as far as the release goes, its mandatory attribute will always be stored using the value you specified when releasing it.
 It's only changed on-the-fly as necessary when responding to an update check from an end user.

 The described behavior only applies to you if you release an update that's marked as `mandatory`.
 The server will only change an `optional` release to `mandatory` if there are intermingled `mandatory` updates as illustrated above.